 I’m a big fan of Aerie’s #AerieREAL campaign.
 For every un-retouched Instagram photo of a customer in swimwear posted with the hashtag #AerieREAL, the brand donates $1 USD to the National Eating Disorders Association (NEDA).
 It connects the brand with an important cause aimed at making the public aware of body issues that affect women (and men!) – and people were interested!
 Customers shared so much user-generated content that the brand reached their initial goal of donating 10,000 dollars in no time and increased the value of their goal to keep up with their customers.

 Speaking of generating engagement, when your customers go to the trouble of contacting your brand, the least you can do is thank them for it.
 Not only will your customers appreciate the attention, clever responses have the potential to go viral.
 And definitely don’t overlook customers who are asking questions, requesting service, and making complaints on social.
 Taco bell has done a pretty good job of engaging their customers on social:

 Automate the way you find customer complaints, questions, and requests with social listening so you can focus on engagement.
-Tools like Brand24 run deep web searches to find mentions of your brand across platforms.
+Social listening tools like Brand24 run deep web searches to find mentions of your brand across platforms.
 They’re gathered and put in one place. so you can access them all from a single location.

 Tip 8.
 Participate in referral programs